The seminar has concluded — thanks to everyone for their contributions!

 The idea for your first paper is due Sunday, 30 September.
 From the syllabus, the first paper can “focus on one aspect of how artificial intelligence has already impacted society, describing the impact of technological advances on a social, political, economic, or psychological aspect of human existence.”
 It is not required that your paper idea is on this topic though — anything that is relevant to the seminar theme (broadly interpreted), interesting, and with a scope suitable for a 4-5 week effort is reasonable.

-You should post your paper idea on the class subreddit.
-Submit a new text post (or a link post that links to a PDF) that has a title Paper: your title and contains:
+post (or a link post that links to a PDF) that has a title Paper: your title

 The best ideas for will make an argument for a non-obvious and controversial claim and include data to support that argument.